flatironinstitute/finufft/docs/opts.rst

 Algorithm performance options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **nthreads**: Number of threads to use.
-This sets the number of threads FINUFFT will use in FFTW, bin-sorting, and spreading/interpolation steps.
+This is capped at the number of available threads (eg, to prevent misuse of a single-threaded code).
+It then sets the number of threads FINUFFT will use in FFTW, bin-sorting, and spreading/interpolation steps.
 This number of threads also controls the batch size for vectorized transforms (ie ``ntr>1`` :ref:`here <c>`).
-Setting ``nthreads=0`` uses all threads available.
-For repeated small problems it can be advantageous to use a small number, such as 1.
+Setting ``nthreads=0`` uses all threads available, usually recommended.
+However, for repeated small problems it can be advantageous to use a small number, even as small as 1.

 **fftw**: FFTW planner flags.
 This number is simply passed to FFTW's planner;
 the flags are documented `here <http://www.fftw.org/fftw3_doc/Planner-Flags.html#Planner-Flags>`_.